Artist Educator

 • Discovering a wide variety of flute music

 Students of all ages find that my lessons are catered to their interests.
-My education is classically informed, but shaped by jazz, rock, pop, experimental music, and improvisation.
+My education is classically informed, but shaped by jazz, Chinese classical, Japanese traditional, experimental music, and improvisation.
 My students use extended techniques (like beatboxing or sing/play) to enhance their performance practice and tone development.
 Additionally, students learn ways to practice which are most suited to their posture to prevent injury and maximize performance.